 Another Disadvantage: Access to Cash

 Another potential disadvantage with checking accounts is that some banks limit the amount of cash you can withdraw at an ATM via your debit card, either by the day or in one transaction.
-So technically, yes, you can get to your money at any time by visiting an ATM, but not too often and maybe not too much.
+So technically, yes, you have easy access to your money at any time by visiting an ATM and using your ATM card, but not too often and maybe not too much.

 Fees and Costs of Keeping a Checking Account